GO4ME1/morgus-agent/README.md

 **Status:** Complete (awaiting database migration and integration)

 Phase 2 implements the Decompose, Plan in Parallel, Merge (DPPM) workflow with reflection mechanisms for continuous learning.
+This has been refactored to use your MOE (Mixture of Experts) system with 6 models instead of the Morgy concept.

 **Completed:**
 - ✅ DPPM workflow specification ([DPPM_SPECIFICATION.md](DPPM_SPECIFICATION.md))